patricklafrance/wmfnext-shell/README.md

 export default {
     plugins: [
-        // You only need to setup the ModuleFederationPlugin plugin if you
+        // You only have to setup the ModuleFederationPlugin plugin if you
         // want to load remote modules at runtime. new ModuleFederationPlugin(
             createHostConfiguration("host", packageJson)